aleksei-berezkin/typique/README.md

 }>
 ```

-Root non-object properties are associated with the first defined classname property, `r: 'button-r'` in this example.
+Root non-object properties (`padding: '1rem'` here) are associated with the first defined classname property (`r: 'button-r'`).
 It can be also directly referenced with `.$r`.
 Like with array notation, all references and classnames are checked.

 ### Global CSS